-In November 2007, the Emerging Issues Task Force reached final consensus on Issue No. 07-1, Accounting for Collaborative Arrangements ("EITF 07-1").
+In November 2007, the Emerging Issues Task Force reached final consensus on Issue No. 07-1, Accounting for Collaborative arrangements ("EITF 07-1").
 The consensus prohibits the application of Accounting Principles Board Opinion No. 18, The Equity Method of Accounting for Investments in Common Stock ("APB 18") and the equity method of accounting for collaborative arrangements unless a legal entity exists.
 Payments between the collaborative partners would be evaluated and reported in the consolidated statements of income based on applicable GAAP.
-Absent specific GAAP, the entities that participate in the arrangement would apply other existing U.S. GAAP by analogy or apply a reasonable and rational accounting policy consistently.
+Absent specific GAAP, the entities that participate in the arrangement would apply other existing GAAP by analogy or apply a reasonable and rational accounting policy consistently.
 EITF 07-1 is effective for periods that begin after December 15, 2008 and would apply to arrangements in existence as of the effective date.
 The effect of the new consensus will be accounted for as a change in accounting principle through retrospective application.
-The Company will adopt EITF 07-1 when effective and management does not expect that EITF 07-1 will have a material effect on the Company's financial position and results of operations.
+The Company will adopt EITF 07-1 will have a material effect on the Company's financial position and results of operations.